mg98/arbitrary-data-on-blockchains/README.md

 ### 🕵️‍♂️ Run Analyzer

-Running this script will scan the Bitcoin or Ethereum blockchain via BigQuery for arbitrary content and store the results in the SQLite database (`results.db`).
+Running this script will scan the Bitcoin or Ethereum blockchain via BigQuery for arbitrary content and store the results in a SQLite database (`results.db`).
 The analyzer has three modes and will accordingly either scan for files of [popular type](./analysis/files/file-signatures.json) or embedded UTF-8 text strings.
-The third mode (`url`) exhaustively scans Ethereum transactions for HTTP and IPFS URLs.
-Exhaustive means it will also find the URL inside a smart contract deployment or call.
+The third mode (`url`) exhaustively scans Ethereum transactions for HTTP and IPFS URLs. __Exhaustive__ means it will also find the URLs inside a smart contract deployment or call.
 This mode does not exist for Bitcoin, because those would already get caught by its text analysis.

 ```
 usage: analyze.py [-h] [--limit LIMIT] [--content-types CONTENT_TYPES] {btc,eth} {files,text,url}